 This post is about learning spoken English fast, and not about becoming fluent in 10 or 30 days.
 I don’t want to disappoint you, but it’s nearly impossible to become fluent in 30 days.

 (Please note, this post is specifically written for the situation where you don’t have the luxury of time and you want to expedite your learning process.
 However, if you don’t face the pressure of time, few steps mentioned in this post should ideally be tweaked, few dropped, and few added.
-Overall, the content would change little bit in that case.)
+Overall, the content would change somewhat in that case.)

 Here are the steps you can take to speed up your spoken English skills: